NexiusTailer/Nex-AC/README.md

 Warning!
 If you are using a Streamer Plugin by Incognito, include it before nex-ac!
 5. Compile the modified scripts

+You gets an error when you compiling this anticheat with YSI?
+Check out some tips: http://forum.sa-mp.com/showpost.php?p=3556462&postcount=202

 #Bugs:
 Currently they were not detected.
 If you find a bug, please write about it in this thread.